-The Department of the Environment and Energy is the lead Australian Government delegate for the APEC Energy Working Group (APEC EWG).
+The Department of the Environment and Energy is the lead Australian Government delegate for the Asia-Pacific Economic Cooperation (APEC) Energy Working Group (EWG).

 Australia is a founding member of APEC and the EWG, established in 1990.

 The APEC membership comprises 21 countries from around the APEC region, and includes all of Australia’s major energy export destinations.